mr-shitij/UIRender/README.md

 # UIRender

-UIRender is java application which take ui description in form of json object and then convert it to code
+UIRender is java application that take a description in the form of JSON object and then convert it to code

 *Note : java swing components are used*

 ### Applications
-1. It can be used to create drag and drop ui editors.
+1. It can be used to create drag-and-drop UI editors.

 2. It can be used in a way so that we can construct code from text description or by voice.